JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 1.x to 2.0

 __Database Settings Move__
-Move your database settings from the `<TeamCity installation folder>/ROOT/WEB-INF/buildServerSpring.xml` file to the `database.properties` file located in the TeamCity configuration data directory (`<TeamCity Data Directory>/config`).
+Move your database settings from the `<TeamCity installation folder>/ROOT/WEB-INF/buildServerSpring.xml` file to the `database.properties` file located in the TeamCity configuration Data Directory (`<TeamCity Data Directory>/config`).